How to Pay Off Credit Card Debt THIS YEAR

 As with the credit card debt above, refinance your auto loan to a lower rate.
-In this case, don’t increase the time you have to pay off your debt.
+In this case, don’t increase your time to pay off your debt.
 That’ll only increase your next costs.
 Keep the duration low.

-Then, send 100% of any savings any extra money you have toward your auto loan principal.
-This, too, will help you pay off your car faster, save you money in the long-term and improve your credit score.
+Then, send 100% of any savings and extra money toward your auto loan principal.
+This, too, will help you pay off your car faster, save you money in the long term, and improve your credit score.

 Refinancing your mortgage and the Debt Lasso Method

 Refinancing your mortgage makes sense under certain conditions.
-People too often refinance mortgage debt and lower their month-to-month payments, then wind up paying more because of extended terms or the number of years they have to pay off their mortgage.
+People too often refinance mortgage debt and lower their month-to-month payments, then pay more because of extended terms or the number of years they have to pay off their mortgage.
 Likewise, refinance fees can make refinancing your debt for a mortgage cost-prohibitive.

-Only refinance your debt for a mortgage if the refinance fees make sense and you can keep your term between 10 or 15 years.
+Only refinance your debt for a mortgage if the refinance fees make sense, and you can keep your term between 10 and 15 years.

 If you do a cash-out refi to consolidate debt, keep a loan to value on your property below 80%.
 Without at least 20% equity in your property, you’ll pay Private Mortgage Insurance.
 That’ll cost 0.05% to 1.00% of your loan.

 A $300,000 mortgage costs $1,500 to $3,000 more monthly payments.
 Not worth it.